OpenClaw-Inspired Self-Evolving Local-First IDE Workflows

 end

-HB -->|"proactive alerts"| Channels
+OC -->|"proactive alerts"| Channels

-Cron -->|"scheduled tasks"| DailyLogs
+Cron -->|"scheduled tasks"| OC

 Lessons Learned

-Start with the workflow, not the technology
+Start with the workflow, then pick the technology

 The best v1 is the one you actually use